dotX-Automation/dua-template/README.md

 This template is one of three parallel projects that, together, form the DUA framework.
 The other two are:

-- [`dua-foundation`](https://github.com/IntelligentSystemsLabUTV/dua-foundation): `Dockerfiles` and other configuration files that are required to build the Docker images used by DUA projects, known as *base units*.
+- [`dua-foundation`](https://github.com/IntelligentSystemsLabUTV/dua-foundation): `Dockerfiles` and other configuration files that are required to build the Docker images used as base by DUA projects, known as *base units*.
 - [`dua-utils`](https://github.com/IntelligentSystemsLabUTV/dua-utils): A collection of libraries and other software packages that can be used in robotics projects, and that are well integrated in DUA-based projects.

 Finally, the directory tree is partially organized as a ROS 2 workspace that can be easily managed with Visual Studio Code, and the basic layout for this is defined in [`robmasocco/vscode_ros2_workspace`](https://github.com/robmasocco/vscode_ros2_workspace).